What Can Malicious Code Do? A Brief Overview of Common Cyberattacks

 If you start noticing any of these indicators within your network, my advice is to take the affected device(s) offline as quickly as possible.
 What is more, you should also log out of the cloud and disconnect any external storage devices immediately to not compromise data backups.

 Heimdal Security’s suite of Email Protection solutions has been specifically designed to prevent phishing attempts on your organization.
 Consisting of the Heimdal™ Email Security and the Heimdal™ Fraud Prevention modules, it not only filters spam and defends your network against malware infiltration, but also detects fraud attempts early on.

 For complete protection against malicious code attacks, I recommend pairing Email Protection with Heimdal™ Threat Prevention, our revolutionary DNS filtering tool.
 It is effective against ransomware attacks, data leaks, and advanced persistent threats, nipping infiltration attempts in the bud.

-What can malicious code do?
+The short answer would be that it can inoculate itself into networks, damaging files and stealing confidential data in the process.
 In a nutshell, it has the ability to not only steal your private data but also damage your assets and organization as a whole in the process.
 Fortunately, there are quite a few ways to prevent this from happening to you.

 Alina Georgiana Petcu is a Product Marketing Manager within Heimdal™ Security and her main interest lies in institutional cybersecurity.
 In her spare time, Alina is also an avid malware historian who loves nothing more than to untangle the intricate narratives behind the world's most infamous cyberattacks.